IntelligentServiceLab/SQMSC/README.md

 | The minimun of throughput | 0.10 |
 | The maximun of reliability | 0.89 |
 | The minimun of reliability | 0.33 |

+## Methods
+- [GA](https://github.com/IntelligentServiceLab/SQMSC/blob/main/GA.py), [PSO](https://github.com/IntelligentServiceLab/SQMSC/blob/main/PSO.py) and [TLBO](https://github.com/IntelligentServiceLab/SQMSC/blob/main/TLBO.py) use the original candidate set as the data input, while [GA+Skyline](https://github.com/IntelligentServiceLab/SQMSC/blob/main/GA%2BSkyline.py), [PSO+Skyline](https://github.com/IntelligentServiceLab/SQMSC/blob/main/PSO%2BSkyline.py) and [TLBO+Skyline](https://github.com/IntelligentServiceLab/SQMSC/blob/main/TLBO%2BSkyline.py) select the Skyline service in the candidate service set as the latest candidate set.
+- The entire process of SQMSC-MH is to find Skyline services.
+- The input data of the above code are all data in the [qws2resetIndex](https://github.com/IntelligentServiceLab/SQMSC/blob/main/qws2resetIndex.csv) dataset.
+The qws2resetIndex dataset is roughly the same as the real dataset QWS2.
+The difference is that we have disturbed its row index.
+- Qws2 reset Index records eight QoS attributes, including response time, availability, throughput, successability, reliability, compliance, best practices and latency.
+- When two QoS attributes are set in the experiment, response time and availability are selected; response time, availability and throughput, is selected for three; and response time, availability, throughput and successability are selected for four.

 ## Parameters
 ### GA、GA+Skyline